Is Kyoto Overcrowded? Local Tips to Avoid Tourist Crowds

 As a Kyoto resident, I regularly see it for myself.

-But, the truth is that much of Kyoto’s overtourism problems are limited to a few key areas that everyone tells you, "you must see!"
+But the truth is that much of Kyoto's overtourism problems are limited to a few key areas that everyone tells you, "you must see!"

 Despite what I just told you, my daily life in Japan's old capital is not really impacted by the tourist hordes.
 This is because I try to avoid Kyoto's must-see places in my day-to-day life.

 Most days, I can visit temples in Kyoto without feeling pressured by the thousands of tourists that travel from Tokyo to Kyoto.
 Trust me!
 If you just walk away from these tourist traps, you'll get to experience the real Kyoto.
+Stay at a Japanese Inn

-Stay at Japanese Inn ➡️ check out the top Kyoto Ryokan with private onsen bath!
+➡️ check out the top Kyoto Ryokan with private onsen bath!

 1. The Overcrowded Tourist Spots in Kyoto

-Picture this - It’s early April (cherry blossom season) I'm walking up the path leading to Kiyomizu-dera Temple (清水寺) and it is wall-to-wall foot traffic… Not much chance for a great photo opportunity.
+Picture this — it's early April (cherry blossom season), I'm walking up the path leading to Kiyomizu-dera Temple (opens in new tab) (清水寺) and it is wall-to-wall foot traffic.
+Not much chance for a great photo opportunity.

 Now picture a snowy winter scene at the Golden Pavilion (金閣寺 - kinkakuji).
 It got so packed that people were pushing one another for the best spot for photos.
 It's the same at all the big temple spots.